 If there is a dark cloud to this silver lining, it’s online poker.
 In fact, June 2017 was the worst month for NJ online poker since the market launched.
 Operators reported just $1.74 million in revenue.

 A greater impact on online poker

-Under Sen. Lesniak’s plan there likely to be a few more people spinning New Jersey’s online roulette wheels and doubling down on its virtual blackjack tables.
+Under Sen. Lesniak’s plan there likely to be a few more people spinning New Jersey’s online roulette wheels and doubling down on its real money online blackjack tables.
 However, opening up New Jersey’s online poker sites to players from outside the state, and the country, will likely have a much larger impact.